ChainAgnostic/CAIPs/CAIPs/caip-1.md

 ## What is an CAIP?

 CAIP stands for Chain Agnostic Improvement Proposal.
 An CAIP is a design document providing information to the community or describing a standard to be used across multiple "chains."
-To be more precise, a CAIP may describe any sequential orderings of cryptographically hashed commitments, including non-blockchain systems that can interoperate with blockchains productively, such as DAGs, sharded systems, git systems using keyserver-based PKI, etc. The CAIP should provide a concise technical specification of the feature and a rationale for the feature.
+To be more precise, a CAIP may describe capabilities applicable to any sequential orderings of cryptographically hashed commitments, including non-blockchain systems that can interoperate with blockchains productively, such as DAGs, sharded systems, git systems using keyserver-based PKI, etc. The CAIP should provide a concise technical specification of the feature and a rationale for the feature.
 The CAIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## CAIP Rationale